current Maryland license plate

 Introduction

-The black-on-white reflective bases with the screened, script Maryland have been in continuous use since February 1986, and aside from a few graphic special interest plate types, are the only valid Maryland plates since October 1, 1987.
+The black-on-white reflective bases with the screened, script Maryland have been in continuous use since February 1986, and aside from a few graphic special interest plate types, were the only valid Maryland plates between October 1, 1987 and June 13, 2010.
 According to the state, these plates are considered to be permanent, and so there are apparently no plans for a replate in our lifetimes.
-In most instances, plates are issued in pairs, and month and year expiration stickers are applied only to the rear plate.
+Subsequently, other standard base plates have been issued to several personal vehicle types, including passenger cars and motorcycles, while the black-on-white base continues to be issued to new registrants of other vehicle types, including some personal vehicle types.
+In most instances, Maryland plates are issued in pairs, and month and year expiration stickers are applied only to the rear plate.

 I sincerely hope that you find this information useful.
 If you find an error or have additional information, or can provide a plate, or a photo of a plate that is not shown, please send me an e-mail.
 There's a link to my e-mail address at the bottom of every page.